Netherlands Fellowship Program for Short Courses

 To be eligible for an NFP fellowship, candidates need to be admitted to the short course for which they would like an NFP fellowship.
 Thus, candidates must first apply for admission directly to the Dutch institution that offers the short course of their choice.
 Candidates are strongly advised to start the application procedure for admission as early as possible.

 Applications have to be submitted through Scholarships Online (SOL) by the deadline.
-For 2014-2015, the deadline for fellowship applications for short courses is 4 February, 6 May and 7 October 2014 depending on the course.
+For 2014-2015, there are three deadlines for fellowship applications for short courses.
+The first two ones (4 February and 6 May) have already passed while the next and final deadline is 7 October 2014.

 It is important to read the NFP Rules and Regulations 2014-2015 and visit the official website (link found below) for detailed information on how to apply for this scholarship.